- Population

 How much does polished concrete cost in Spring Hill, Pennsylvania?

-Standard cream-polish residential and light commercial runs $4 to $7 per square foot.
+Standard cream-polish residential and light-duty runs $4 to $7 per square foot.
 Showroom mirror-grade with aggregate exposure and dye is $7 to $12 per square foot.
 Warehouse-scale (10,000+ sq ft) drops to $3 to $5 range.
 Quoted firm after the call.

 How is this different from epoxy?